Victordh/VeganProductScanner/REPORT.md

  customisable than a custom database.
 Also, as of today (January 29th 2016), Parse has announced to end their services on January 28th, 2017.
 If I continue development of this app, I will have to find an alternative.
+The last major decision was to use fragments instead of activities.
+I did this to make the app feel really simple and smooth.
+It was some more work than I thought, but in end totally worth it, since the entire app now fits in one Activity.
+If I integrate Barcode Scanner into this app, I will have to make another Activity for that.
-Besides these two major decisions, there have only been some minor hurdles.
+Besides these three major decisions, there have only been some minor hurdles.
  These consisted mainly of elements within Android I had not used before and that took some time to figure out.